theo-brown/csgo-get5-docker/README.md

  theobrown/csgo-get5-docker:latest
 ```

-Any player can connect to the server and type `!get5` in chat to set up a match.
+Any player can connect to the server.
+Once players are connected, to start a match, run the following in the in-game console:
+1. Set the rcon password to the one set in the Docker launch command, e.g. `rcon_password adminpass`
+2. Set the map to the desired map using rcon and SourceMod commands, e.g. `rcon sm_map de_dust2`
+3. Start the match using `rcon get5_creatematch`

+Once the players ready up, the game will begin.

 If the host machine had public IP `251.131.41.166` and port 1234 was visible to the outside world then running the
 following command in the CS:GO in-game console would connect to the server: